 3.1 Program Structure

 The layers of the architectural design can be broken into 3 levels with each level being dependent on the one directly below itself.
-The lowest of these levels is the data structure level.
-This level of the application involves building data structures, at startup, to be filled during program execution.
+The lowest of these levels is the data structure level. v This level of the application involves building data structures, at startup, to be filled during program execution.
 Without these data structures, the next highest level, the processing level, would crash.
 The data level contains single dimensional arrays containing the selected units for the player team and for the A.I. team.
 These arrays are filled during program execution

 The processing level will interact back and forth with the preceding level as it fills and manipulates the data structures generated at program startup.
 Manipulation of these structures is done in the form of adding or removing units from the team arrays as well as manipulating the health values of the unit structures.
 All other values are read-only.
 The processing level also handles polling for user input and performing the necessary actions on relevant data, depending on in which state the program is.